Nexfinity/CakeyBot-Wiki/moderation/honeypot.md

 ## Log Channel
 An optional channel where Cakey Bot posts a log entry each time the honeypot is triggered.
 The log entry will include details about the user who was caught.
 Leave this unset to disable logging.

-# Tips & Recommendations
-- **Hide the channel from bots and mods** — exclude your moderation roles and bot roles from seeing the channel so legitimate users are not accidentally affected.
-- **Make it look attractive to bad actors** — name the channel something like `#free-nitro` or `#admin-only` to lure self-bots and raiders.
-- **Pair it with a log channel** — always configure a log channel so you have a record of punishments applied by the honeypot.
-- **Use Ban or Softban for raids** — Timeout or Kick allows users to return; Ban or Softban is more effective against coordinated attacks.